UCLOrengoGroup/cath-tools/README.md

 (if you mistakenly run build-test from elsewhere, you'll get lots of `check_required_files_exist` errors).

 If your machine has Perl, you can also try running the Perl tests (which includes a run of `build-test` as one of the tests):
- * Set the environment variable CATH_BINARIES_BIN_DIR to the location of the built binaries
+ * Set the environment variable CATH_TOOLS_BIN_DIR to the location of the built binaries
  * From the root directory of the project, run `prove -l -v t`

 Quickstart: Running SSAP